-The Central Everglades Planning Project (CEPP) was selected to be formulated as part of the U.S. Army Corps of Engineers’ (USACE) National Pilot Program for Feasibility Studies.
+The Central Everglades Planning Project (CEPP) was formulated as part of the U.S. Army Corps of Engineers’ (USACE) National Pilot Program for Feasibility Studies.
 The pilot initiative for the project provided an opportunity to test principles that have been outlined in the USACE Recommendations for Transforming the Current Pre-Authorization Study Process (January 2011) and associated presentation materials.
 The Water Resource Development Act (WRDA) of 2000 provided authority for the project study in Section 601(b)(1)(A).
 The Record of Decision and letters transmitting the Final Project Implementation Report / Environmental Impact Statement (PIR/EIS) and the Chief of Engineers Report to Congress for authorization were signed in August 2015.
-The project was authorized under P.L.
-114 322 Water Infrastructure Improvements (WIIN) Act, Title 1 – Water Resources Development, Subtitle D – Water Resources Infrastructure, SEC.
-1401, Project Authorizations.
+The project was authorized by Section 1401(4) of WRDA 2016 under P.L.
+114322.
+Under WRDA 2016, the CEPP included the South, North and New Water phases.

 |Estimated Total Cost

 a.
 Regular Civil Works funds:

 b.
 P.L.
 117-58: Infrastructure Investment and Jobs Act, Supplemental:

 South Florida Water Management District (SFWMD)